EDD Disability

 Payments will vary based on how much an employee made in their base period.

-Who Can Qualify for the EDD Disability Program?
+Who can qualify for the EDD disability program?

 To qualify for the EDD disability program, an employee must suffer from a non-work-related condition that makes them unable to work for at least eight days, and they must prove that they are losing wages because of it.

-- Not be a school employee on break and/or receiving full wages unless the employee normally works a job for extra income during those breaks
+- Not be a school employee on break and/or receiving full wages, unless the employee normally works a job for extra income during those breaks.

 Those entering a drug rehab facility may be eligible to receive SDI if the treatment has been recommended by a medical or religious practitioner and isn’t the result of a criminal violation.

-SDI for State Employees
+SDI for state employees

-Note that SDI works a little differently for state employees and covers only those in bargaining units 1, 3, 4, 11, 14, 15, 17, 20, and 21.
+SDI works a little differently for state employees and covers only those in bargaining units 1, 3, 4, 11, 14, 15, 17, 20, and 21.
 Employees in other bargaining units may be eligible for non-industrial disability insurance (NDI), a program specifically reserved for state employees who meet certain coverage requirements.

 - Some domestic workers